man and woman jogging outside

 • Using resistance bands

-• Using your body weight for resistance by doing sit-ups or push-ups
+• Utilizing your body weight for resistance (sit-ups or push-ups)

 Find Care at Catholic Health